 The middle of your face is the widest point.
 The width and length of your face are similar.
 Your face is closer to a shape of a circle.

 Best styles: Angular and geometric frames are striking against the natural curve of your face.
-Many square or rectangle shapes will suit you including rimless lens styles.
-Additionally, oversized frames can also help to create the illusion of a smaller face.
+Many square or rectangle shapes will suit you, including rimless lens styles.
+Oversized frames can also help to create the illusion of a smaller face.

 Your forehead is broader than your chin, which is narrow in comparison.